Tree-sitter

 Certain symbols may wish to support “autoclosing,” or the behavior in which typing a certain expression while inside of the symbol’s region will “close” the symbol by expanding out additional characters.
 An example of this is HTML tags, where typing the expression </ will automatically expand the name of the tag and closing > without the user needing to type them.

-To add autoclosing support to a symbol, two variables are used: autoclose.expression and autoclose.completion.
+To add autoclosing support to a symbol, two metadata keys are used: autoclose.expression and autoclose.completion.
 The first is used to specify what the user must type to invoke autoclose while inside of the symbol’s region.
 Once this happens, the autoclose.completion string will be expanded and inserted at the cursor position.

 The completion expression supports string expansion using the ${variable} format and the following expression variables: